-Studies have repeatedly warned that using gadgets in the evening affects both the quantity and quality of our sleep.
+Studies, such as one done by Harvard, have repeatedly warned that using gadgets in the evening affects both the quantity and quality of our sleep.

-So, what do you do, short of turning your phone off hours before you go to bed?
+So what do you do, short of turning your phone off hours before you go to bed?

 This gives everything a red hue, which takes a little getting used to.
 But it also cancels out the negative effects of the blue light, and massively decreases glare.
 Even if you’re skeptical about it improving your sleep, you will immediately notice a reduction in eye strain when using your phone in a dimly lit room.